Voyager Of The Seas current position

 - Izumi (Japanese cuisine).

-Entertainment options - Fun & Sport
+Shipboard entertainment options - Fun and Sport

 During the day, cruisers will find plenty of activities aboard Voyager of the Seas, such as bingo, art auctions, dance lessons, seminars, rock-climbing wall competitions and even sexy man contests.
 Poolside, a live band plays a blend of American and Caribbean songs.
 Nighttime features the gorgeous La Scala Theater inspired by the legendary La Scala in Milan, Italy.
 Decor elements include a stage velvet curtain with jewel-like embellishments and Murano glass chandelier.
-The theater sets the scene for exciting Broadway-style production shows.
+The theatre sets the scene for exciting Broadway-style production shows.
 The ice skating show is another must-see.

 Onboard Voyager of the Seas clothing is casual during the day.
 Evenings dress is either casual, smart casual or formal.
 On casual nights, suggested clothing is sports shirts and slacks for men and sundresses or pants for women.
 On smart casual nights, men have to wear a jacket and a tie, while women wear dresses or pantsuits.
 On the formal evenings (one or two per cruise), men might choose between tuxedos or suits and ties, while women wear cocktail dresses.

 Additional amenities include Complimentary 24-hour Room-Service, Supervised Youth program, Internet/WiFi Access, Laundry.

 Follows the complete list of Voyager of the Seas lounges, clubs and other entertainment venues for kids, teens and adults.

 - La Scala Theatre (1347-seat, features two grand productions per night with dance, acrobatics, comedy and game shows)

 - Studio B Lounge (700-seat indoor ice-skating rink; also serves as a spot for ice shows, cooking demos, game parties)